 Article Page

-2. Leave the Body, Tags and Image fields blank
+3. Leave the Body, Tags, and Image fields blank.

-After saving the Metadata page, click on the Edit Content tab to begin building out your page.
+After saving the metadata, click the Edit Content tab to begin adding content.

 Add Section screen